 Albert Galand, born 29 October 1938 in Woluwe-Saint-Lambert (Brussels) and died 22 December 2015 in Liege, Belgium.

-Albert Galand will be remembered as a pioneer in capsular IOL design and intra-capsular techniques.
+We will remember Albert Galand as a pioneer in capsular IOL design and intra-capsular techniques.
 He graduated in medicine from the University of Liège in 1964.
 It was in that city that he pursued his career in ophthalmology, becoming the Head of the Department of Ophthalmology and subsequently Professor of Ophthalmology at the University of Liège.

-The same passion that he showed for intra-capsular fixation he applied to his many lens designs for capsular lenses.
-The key feature of each design was that it should have long-term stability.
-Ultimately, he wanted a lens that would fill the bag – to achieve the Holy Grail of making an Accommodating IOL.
-His inventions in lens design in the 1990s were quickly picked up by European companies: CORNEAL and Rayner especially refined the Galand model.
-However, his ideas on lenses that fill the bag and thus a lens that accommodates remain unrealised – posing a challenge for future IOL manufacturers.
+The same passion that he showed for intra-capsular fixation, he applied to his many lens designs for capsular lenses.
+The main feature of each was that it should have long-term stability.
+Ultimately, he wanted a lenticulus that would fill the bag – to achieve the Holy Grail of making an Accommodating IOL.
+His inventions in lens design in the 1990s were quickly picked up by European companies: Corneal in France and Rayner in the UK especially refined the Galand model.
+However, his ideas on lenses that fill the bag and thus a lens that accommodates remain unrealized – leaving a teasing challenge for future IOL manufacturers.

 Donald J Munro